typicalninja/disci/apps/website/versioned_docs/version-0.0.1/api/index.md

 # Nodejs version

 This only apply if you plan to use disci in a server environment.
-Disci uses the fetch api for its built in rest module which is **Already** available in serverless environments (such as cloudflare workers).
+Disci uses the api for its built in rest module which is **Already** available in serverless environments (such as cloudflare workers).
-However Native fetch api for node.js is implemented in node.js v18+ (unstable & experimental) as such this Module requires node.js version 18+ to be used
+However Native fetch api for node.js is implemented in node.js v18+ as such this Module requires node.js version 18+ to be used

 # Links